cansik/visiongraph/README.md

 ## Examples
 To demonstrate the possibilities of visiongraph there are already implemented [examples](examples) ready for you to try out.
 Here is a list of the current examples:

+- [SimpleVisionGraph](examples/SimpleVisionGraph.py) - Object detection & tracking of live webcam input on `10` lines of code.
+- [VisionGraphExample](examples/VisionGraphExample.py) - A face detection and tracking example with events.
 - [InputExample](examples/InputExample.py) - A basic input example that determines the center if possible.
 - [RealSenseDepthExample](examples/RealSenseDepthExample.py) - Display the RealSense depth map.
 - [FaceDetectionExample](examples/FaceDetectionExample.py) - A face detection pipeline example.